 The Internet of Things

-As we’ve been building connected products, or what is commonly now called the “Internet of Things” at Lab 651, I decided to spend some time reflecting on where I see the industry going in 2017.
-There’s obviously more to the story than the 3 items below, which I’ll be writing about in future posts, but these are some of the water cooler topics by the team at Lab 651.
-Enjoy!
+As we’ve been building connected products, or what is commonly now called the “Internet of Things” (IoT) at Lab651, I decided to spend some time reflecting on where I see the industry going in 2017.
+There’s obviously more to the story than the 3 items below, which I’ll be writing about in future posts, but these are some of the water cooler topics by the team at Lab651.
+Enjoy! (@Justin Grammens)

 In 2017 I see companies coming to the harsh realization that they can’t do it all.
-It’s safe to say that not one person, or god forbid one company is going to be an expert.
+It’s safe to say that not one person or god forbid one company is going to be an expert.
 Long are the days of anyone who can claim to be an “IoT Expert”.
-It’s like calling yourself and “Internet Expert”; it has no meaning or value.
+It’s like calling yourself an “Internet Expert”; it has no meaning or value.
 But you still see it.
-Samsung, Intel and Cisco among others are trying to position themselves as owning the entire ecosystem.
-Building IoT product takes a range of specialties.
+Samsung, Intel, and Cisco among others are trying to position themselves as owning the entire ecosystem.
+Building IoT products takes a range of specialties.
 Everything from a hardware component supplier to a cloud infrastructure specialist.
-The smartest thing for a company that has a core competency in one area can do is to hone that competency and own it.
+The smartest thing a company that has a core competency in one area can do is to hone that competency and own it.

 Only Send What You Need

 You will continue to see data as a major theme in the Internet of Things.
 As you may have heard, “It’s all about the data, dummy!”.
 I would agree with that statement, but in 2017 the focus needs to turn to getting the RIGHT data.
 Collecting data just for sake of collecting data makes no sense.
 Systems at the endpoint need to be smarter and both do better analysis of what’s important or in many cases, filter out what is not needed.
 Extra data not only causes increased costs and lack of efficiency, but it can open up your system to data privacy issues.
 “Only send what you need” is the motto for IoT in 2017.